 Whales beach themselves for many reasons, including:

+Every year whales and other marine animals like dolphins strand themselves.
 It’s worth noting that whereas various theories exist as to why whales beach, no one is really certain.

 For more reading, you can also check out our compilation of whale facts - highlighting some of the more fascinating aspects of these majestic marine mammals.